top of page

 • Antidepressants such as paroxetine and sertraline.

-• Therapies such as Cognitive behavioural therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR) Therapy
+• Talking therapies such as Cognitive behavioural therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR) Therapy

 Self-help